zulfajuniadi/isometric-land-generator/Readme.md

 ## Quick Start:

-Open up the Example scene inside the Example folder
+Open up the Example scene inside the Example folder and press play

 ## Settings: